Itsmeaj/FileDownloader/Readme.txt

    - Scroll down to the "Test users" section.
    - Click **Add users** and enter the email addresses of the users you want to add as testers.
    - Save the changes.
+This is required to login without going through any prompt after first time login

 ## Running the Script